mengluchu/APMtools/README.md

 #>      3.280105e-03      1.591655e-03      1.634610e-03      1.584987e-03
 ```

-And cross-validation using rf_LUR, xgboost_LUR, Lasso_LUR
+And cross-validation using rf_LUR, xgboost_LUR, Lasso.
+One line of command gives you an error matrix.

 ```r
 crossvali =  function(n,df, y_var) {